Peteresis/Amazon_Vine_Analysis/README.md

 Using our knowledge of PySpark, Pandas, and/or SQL, we will determine if there is any bias towards reviews that were written as part of the Vine program.
 For this analysis, we will verify if having a paid Vine review makes a difference in the percentage of 5-star reviews that a product gets.

+The tool used to complete deliverable 2 was a [`Colab` notebook](https://github.com/Peteresis/Amazon_Vine_Analysis/blob/89c49e3e299dd1c481a38d0d807c1e3a94a60f60/Deliverable%202/Vine_Review_Analysis.ipynb).

 |   ⚠️ **NOTE: Please click on any image to zoom**     |
 | ----------- |